 Former Tata Sons chairman Cyrus Mistry cremated in Mumbai

-Business leaders, politicians and members of the Parsi community among others attended Cyrus Mistry’s cremation at Worli in central Mumbai
+Mistry’s mortal remains, decorated with white flowers, were brought from the JJ Hospital and kept at the Worli crematorium on Tuesday morning for friends, relatives to pay their last respects

-Industry leader and former chairman of Tata Sons, Cyrus Mistry, who died in a car crash while returning from the Parsi pilgrim town, Udvada, on September 4, was cremated in Mumbai on Tuesday.
+Mumbai: Industry leader and former chairman of Tata Sons, Cyrus Mistry was cremated in Mumbai on Tuesday in a ceremony that was attended by a host of politicians and industrialists in the city.

-The last rites were performed as per Hindu customs in an electric crematorium at Worli in central Mumbai.
-Mistry, 54, who headed the salt-to-software conglomerate Tata Sons from 2012-16 before an unceremonious exit, and his friend Jahangir Pandole were killed in the road accident in Palghar district of Maharashtra on Sunday afternoon.
-Pandole’s cremation will take place on Tuesday evening at Doongerwadi.
+Mistry, 54, who headed the salt-to-software conglomerate Tata Sons from 2012 to 2016, and his friend Jahangir Pandole died in a car crash in Palghar while returning from the Parsi pilgrim town, Udvada, on September 4.
+Pandole’s cremation also took place on Tuesday evening at Doongerwadi after a condolence ceremony.

-Members of the Parsi community, business leaders and politicians were among those who attended the cremation.
-In addition to Cyrus Mistry’s elder brother Shapoor Mistry and father-in-law and senior lawyer Iqbal Chagla, former Tata Group chairman Ratan Tata’s stepmother Simone Tata, industrialists Anil Ambani and Ajit Gulabchand, Nationalist Congress Party (NCP) member of Parliament (MP) Supriya Sule, Bharatiya Janata Party (BJP) legislator Ganesh Naik, HDFC chairman Deepak Parekh, former Congress MP Milind Deora, Mahanaryaman Scindia, the son of union minister Jyotiraditya Scindia, and architect Hafeez Contractor were also present at the crematorium.
+In addition to Mistry’s older brother Shapoor Mistry and father-in-law and senior lawyer Iqbal Chagla, former Tata Group chairman Ratan Tata’s stepmother Simone Tata, industrialists Anil Ambani and Ajit Gulabchand, Nationalist Congress Party (NCP) member of Parliament (MP) Supriya Sule, Bharatiya Janata Party (BJP) legislator Ganesh Naik, HDFC chairman Deepak Parekh, former Congress MP Milind Deora, Mahanaryaman Scindia, the son of Union minister Jyotiraditya Scindia, and architect Hafeez Contractor were also present at the crematorium.

+Calling Mistry her “twin”, Sule said on Monday that she was “devastated” by his demise.

+“He was God’s good human being, who was very disciplined.
+He used to get up early, would read a lot and was well informed about everything, love sports, music and life.
+I can say that he was a wonderful husband, great son and a fabulous father,” Sule, who knew Mistry and his family for over three decades, said.

 Mistry was returning from the Parsi pilgrim town of Udvada, with Dr Anahita Pundole, her husband Darius Pundole, and brother-in-law Jehangir Pandole, when the vehicle they were travelling in crashed into the concrete sidewall of Charoti bridge in Palghar.
 Mistry and Jehangir Pundole died on the spot, while Anahita and Darius were severely injured.